cgyurgyik/cgyurgyik.github.io/content/post/scheduling-languages-exist.md

 [^1]: This is not true in general, the domain of unboxed types has no bottom element which just means they cannot be lazily evaluated.
 However, the point remains.

-[^2]: Generally, scheduling languages also involve a compiler to realize some of the more "trivially" discoverable optimizations, e.g., constant folding or dead code elimination.
+[^2]: Usually, scheduling languages also involve a compiler to realize some of the more "trivially" discoverable optimizations, e.g., constant folding or dead code elimination.